MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/create-a-windows-10-reference-image.md

 ## Build the Windows 10 reference image

 As previously described, this section requires a Hyper-V host.
-See [HyperVisor requirement](deploy-windows-10-with-the-microsoft-deployment-toolkit.md#hypervisor-requirement) for more information.
+See [Hyper-V requirements](prepare-for-windows-deployment-with-mdt.md#hyper-v-requirements) for more information.

 Once you have created your task sequence, you are ready to create the Windows 10 reference image.
 This will be performed by launching the task sequence from a virtual machine which will then automatically perform the reference image creation and capture process.